-- (a) The GSA Board is responsible for: - fulfilling the legal obligations of the Association and ensuring it is properly administered in accordance with all relevant laws, and regulatory requirements; - the governance functions of the Association, as set out in the Association's Role of GSA Board Policy, as amended from time to time; - (iii) ensuring compliance with the objectives, purposes and values of the Association's strategic plan and with its Constitution; - (iv) establishing strong organisational governance setting or approving policies, plans and budgets to achieve those objectives, and monitoring performance against them;
+- (a) The GSA Board is responsible for: - (i) fulfilling the legal obligations of the Association and ensuring it is properly administered in accordance with all relevant laws, and regulatory requirements; - (ii) adopting and revoking policies for the general conduct and management of the Association; - (iii) the governance functions of the Association, as set out in the Association's Role of GSA Board Policy, as amended from time to time; - (iv) ensuring compliance with the objectives, purposes and values of the Association's strategic plan and with its Constitution;

-- (v) leading strategic planning reviewing and approving strategic direction and initiatives; - (vi) financial management reviewing and approving budgets and annual financial statements, reporting to funding bodies, and monitoring the financial performance of the Associaiton to ensure its solvency, financial strength and positive performance; - (vii) delegation and determining organisational structure setting and maintaining a framework of delegation and internal control; - (viii) leadership selection selecting, evaluating and managing the performance of the Chief Executive Officer; - (ix) remuneration setting- determining the remuneration policy for staff and senior management; - succession planning planning for the GSA Board, Chief Executive Officer and succession of senior management; - (xi) risk management reviewing and monitoring the effectiveness of Association's risk management and compliance; agreeing or ratifying all policies and decisions on matters which might create significant risk to the Association, financially or otherwise; - dispute management dealing with and managing conflicts that may arise within the Association, including conflicts arising between GSA Board members, staff, the Chief Executive Officer, Members, volunteers, or graduates; - (xiii) undertaking relevant and strategic stakeholder engagement work; and - (xiv) any other matters as prescribed in this Constitution and the Regulations. - (b) The GSA Board may exercise all the powers of the Association except those powers that are required by this Constitution or the Act to be exercised by Members at general meetings of the Association.
+- (v) establishing strong organisational governance setting or approving policies, plans and budgets to achieve those objectives, and monitoring performance against them; - (vi) leading strategic planning reviewing and approving strategic direction and initiatives: - (vii) financial management reviewing and approving budgets and annual financial statements, reporting to funding bodies, and monitoring the financial performance of the Association to ensure its solvency, financial strength and positive performance; - (viii) delegation and determining organisational structure setting and maintaining a framework of delegation and internal control; - (ix) leadership selection selecting, evaluating and managing the performance of the Chief Executive Officer; - (x) remuneration setting determining the remuneration policy for staff members and senior management; - (xi) succession planning planning for the GSA Board, Chief Executive Officer and succession of senior management; - (xii) risk management reviewing and monitoring the effectiveness of Association's risk management and compliance; agreeing or ratifying all policies and decisions on matters which might create significant risk to the Association, financially or otherwise; - (xiii) dispute management dealing with and managing conflicts that may arise within the Association, including conflicts arising between GSA Board members, staff members, the Chief Executive Officer, Members, volunteers, or graduates; - (xiv) undertaking relevant and strategic stakeholder engagement work; and - (xv) any other matters as prescribed in this Constitution. - (b) The GSA Board may exercise all the powers of the Association except those powers that are required by this Constitution or the Act to be exercised by Members at general meetings of the Association.

-7.2 GSA Board members and Board Officials are not employees
+7.2 GSA Board members are not employees

-GSA Board members and Board Officials are not employees of the Association and are not entitled to benefits resulting from employment.
+GSA Board members are not employees of the Association and are not entitled to benefits resulting from employment.